All you need to know about the 2018/19 UEFA Champions League final in Madrid.

 The UEFA Champions League final is the first major European decider to be played at the arena.
 The final was most recently held at the Santiago Bernabéu, home to Real Madrid, in 2010.

 Can I get tickets?

-The first 4,000 tickets have already been sold to fans worldwide via UEFA.com.
-The two clubs through to the final receive 17,000 each.
+The first 4,000 tickets went to fans worldwide via UEFA.com.
+The two clubs through to the final then received 17,000 each.
 The remaining tickets are allocated to the local organising committee, UEFA and national associations, commercial partners and broadcasters.
 Corporate hospitality packages are also available here.

 How can I watch the final?